mverboom/build/BUILD.md

 stamp.
 The function returns the newest date it can find.

+`B_SVNDATE <svn repository>`

+This function attempts to find the last date an update was done on an subversion repository.

+`B_SVNREV <svn repository>`

+This function attempts to find the last revision number for the subversion repository specified.

 ## BUILD

 For building the version of the software the following sections are used: